-Rick Archer: I’d like to give Natalie an answer to and reword her question slightly like this.
+Rick: Hmmm.
+I’d like to give Natalie an answer too and reword her question slightly like this.
 Why does God manifest the universe when there’s so much suffering in it?

 Wouldn’t it be better if God just stayed in the unmanifest state, you know, in a state of totality and completeness, why go through all this fuss and bother?
 And it’s because in my understanding or opinion that there is an evolutionary process, which results in something that’s more than, than the this is like two infinities end up being created.

-[01:53:26] Robin Landsong: And, and I guess kinda the, the wrench, some people throw into that is like, well, why do we keep repeating the same mistakes?
+Robin: And, and I guess kinda the, the wrench, some people throw into that is like, well, why do we keep repeating the same mistakes?
 You know, like, why are we not, why is evolution not more evident?
-Why do we still keep harming each other in the gross ways we did 500 years ago or a hundred years ago.
+Why do we still keep harming each other in the gross ways we did 500 years ago or a hundred years ago?
 So that’s kind of the, the argument that I’ve heard kind of like, are we evolving?

 He’s been a bug before.
 And he thinks he can still jump off things and be fine.

+Rick: Interesting.Yeah.
 Here’s another question that kind of relates to some things we’ve been saying.
-This is from Lisa and Mount Shasta.
+This is from Lisa in Mount Shasta.
 Are you able to read if someone has unhealed trauma that they are unconscious of, or have repressed, how do you work with repressed memories?

 And so, you know, I can sit with somebody and say, you know, okay, this happened in your lifetime.
 And two generations ago, grandfather maternal side, you know, this happened, like I just worked with somebody who their grandfather had a brain injury and he became violent, aggressive because of his brain injury.